 If you want to use collation tailoring in an existing database, you must create a new version 10.0.1 database that supports collation tailoring, unload the existing database, and then reload the database into the new version 10.0.1 database.
-See Rebuilding version 10 and later databases.
+See The rebuild process for version 10 and later databases.

 New HasCollationTailoring database property A new database property, HasCollationTailoring, indicates whether tailoring support was enabled when creating the database.
-See Database properties.
+See Accessing database property values.

 Enhancements to the SORTKEY and COMPARE functions In addition to accepting a collation name as a parameter, the SORTKEY and COMPARE functions now accept the same parenthesized set of collation tailoring options as the CREATE DATABASE statement.
 See SORTKEY function [String] and COMPARE function [String].

 The following enhancements have been made to improve the configurability of HTTP and SOAP headers: